abhinendrayadav/ProVA/data/responses.md

 ## Equal_Opportunity_Employment/progression_policy
 * Equal_Opportunity_Employment/progression_policy
   - This policy shall be applicable to all regular employees on the rolls of the company including those who are out on deputation to some other organization, on the payroll of Prolifics Corporation Ltd, India.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## Equal_Opportunity_Employment/progression_parameters
 * Equal_Opportunity_Employment/progression_parameters